The resumption of sports competitions after COVID-19 lockdown: The case of the Spanish football league: Methodology

 Our model can be applied to a diversity of competitions related to team contact sports, but we have focused on the re-start of the Spanish male national league.
 Therefore, we considered a competition with $M=20$ teams composed of $L=25$ players, the latter being the upper limit of players that can be registered by a team in the competition.
-The generalization to {\it Liga Iberdrola} (Spanish feminine first division football ligue, with 16 teams), to the masculine or feminine football leagues of other countries, or even to other team sports (such as basketball, handball, rugby, etc.) is direct.
-Every team plays a match every $N_{match}$ days, and during the $N_{match}-1$ days in between the players train at their own stadiums.
+The generalization to {\it Liga Iberdrola} (Spanish feminine first division football league, with 16 teams), to the masculine or feminine football leagues of other countries, or even to another team sports (such as basketball, handball, rugby, etc.) is direct.
+Every team plays a match every $N_{match}$ days (in particular in days that are multiples of $N_{match}$), and during the $N_{match}-1$ days in between the players train at their own stadiums.
 We supposed no resting days, as there is a clear interest for finishing the leagues as soon as possible, but including them in the model is trivial.
 We represented the training dynamics of the players, and contacts between them, using social networks instead of mean-field contacts.
-In this way, players' social networks during the team training followed a random structure of connections and were generated using an Erd\"os-R\'enyi model \cite{Erdos:1959} with a probability $p=0.2$ of connecting two players.
+In this way, players' social networks during the team training followed a random structure of connections (different for each team but maintained during all simulations) and were generated using an Erd\"os-R\'enyi model \cite{Erdos:1959} with a probability $p=0.2$ of connecting two players.
 This was done to describe the internal professional and friendship dynamics that every player has during training times and also during lunch time, etc. During training time, the infectious players (class I) might infect their neighbours in the social network with probability $\beta_{train}$.
 During the match day, every infected player on the pitch can infect any other player of its own team or the adversary with probability $\beta_{match}$ (here we used a mean-field approach due to the inevitable contact dynamics that players follow during a match).
-Note that players cannot avoid voluntarily the contact with other players in the contest (with the exception, perhaps, of celebrating a goal, that could be forbidden if necessary), and therefore the contagion probability during a match might be larger than expected at first glance.
+Note that players cannot avoid voluntarily the contact with other players in the contest (with the exception, perhaps, of celebrating a goal, that could be forbidden if necessary), and therefore the contagion probability during a match might be more significant than expected at first glance.
+Also, as a third infection source, players can be infected any day from their social circle with probability $\beta_{ext}$.
+Finally, in order to minimise the spreading of the disease, a virus test is done to all 500 players every $N_{test}$ days (in particular in days that are multiples of $N_{test}$, and before the match if it coincides with a match day).
+Players that yield a positive result are immediately confined.